 Carry photo identification with you at all times in Sudan.

 Under Sudanese law, women and their children, regardless of their nationality, can be prevented from departing Sudan if they don't have their father's consent.
 This can apply even if custodial rights have been granted to the mother by a Sudanese, Australian or other court.

 The land borders between Sudan and many neighbouring countries are effectively closed.

-The Wadi Halfa crossing by ferry through Lake Nasser between Egypt and Sudan is currently open but it can close without notice.
+The Wadi Halfa crossing by ferry through Lake Nasser between Egypt and Sudan is currently open but can close without notice.
 Check with local authorities on the rules and regulations governing this crossing.

 The status of land borders between Sudan and South Sudan changes regularly and with little notice.

 Check the expiry date of your Australian passport before you travel.
 Some countries won’t let you enter unless your passport is valid for six months from when you plan to leave that country.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 Be aware of attempts to get access to your passport by deception.
 If you are forced to hand over your passport, contact an